 When It Makes Sense To Upgrade Tinder

 It also makes sense to upgrade if you live in a mega-city and keep running out of right swipes.
-Having unlimited likes avoids the frustration of waiting 12 hours for more can get a little frustrating, and having your profile get priority placement someone's card stack could be a game changer.
+Having unlimited likes avoids the frustration of waiting 12 hours for more can get a little frustrating, and having your profile get priority placement in someone's card stack could be a game changer.

 If you find yourself with a ton of matches, upgrading to Tinder Gold can save you time by only looking at profiles of people who have expressed interest in your profile already.